 Chapter 4.
-First steps in OTRS ITSM
+First steps in OTRS::ITSM

-The first thing that you might notice is that OTRS ITSM completely uses the agent and customer interfaces (customer frontend) implemented in OTRS.
+The first thing that you might notice is that OTRS::ITSM completely uses the agent and customer interfaces (customer frontend) implemented in OTRS.
 If OTRS has been used before, all features and steps such as login, queue configuration, user preferences, filters, rules, user permissions, etc. can continue to be used without any modifications.

-The manual at hand will therefore only discuss differences between OTRS and new aspects of OTRS ITSM, while paying particular attention to the following:
+The manual at hand will therefore only discuss differences between OTRS and new aspects of OTRS::ITSM, while paying particular attention to the following:

 - IT services and SLAs

 - The CMDB

-- · New ticket fields and functions
+- New ticket fields and functions

 - ITIL compliant terminology

-Detailed information on the settings and proceedings that are identical in both OTRS and OTRS ITSM are provided at http://doc.otrs.org/3.2/en/html/ in the OTRS Admin Manual, which is cotinuously being revised.
+Detailed information on the settings and proceedings that are identical in both OTRS and OTRS::ITSM are provided at http://otrs.github.io/doc/manual/admin/5.0/en/html/ in the OTRS Admin Manual, which is continuously being revised.